 With supplements for her adrenals and thyroid, and a gluten-free diet, she felt better – for a while.
 Then in early 2014, vertigo came on that she just couldn’t shake.
 For three months, she struggled with severe dizziness, despite trying medication, acupuncture and cranial-sacral therapy.

 Jennifer asked her ear, nose and throat doctor if she should get an MRI, but he said he didn’t think it was necessary at that time.
 Finally, the vertigo went away on its own.

 Yet, her problems were far from over.
 In fact, the fatigue deepened.

 “Even though I had stopped working out completely, I had trouble waking in the morning, napped every weekend day and usually fell asleep in front of the TV around 7:30,” she says.

 Finally, an MRI uncovered MS. While the news was unsettling, Jennifer felt relief to finally have an answer, and she believed, a plan to address it.

 Over the years, Jennifer had read about the Autoimmune Protocol (AIP) diet, the Elimination Diet and the Wahls Protocol as ways to reduce inflammation.
 The previous year, her husband – a medical professional – had also read “The Wahls Protocol,” a book by physician Dr. Terry Wahls.
-The book outlines the diet Wahls used to treat her own MS. Within a year of starting the diet, Dr. Wahls had gone from a tilt/recline wheelchair to completing an 18-mile bicycle tour.
+The book outlines the diet Wahls used to treat her own multiple sclerosis symptoms.
+Within a year of starting the diet, Dr. Wahls had gone from a tilt/recline wheelchair to completing an 18-mile bicycle tour.

 The day of her diagnosis, Jennifer and her husband decided to start the Wahls Protocol.
 She headed to the store to stock up on the vegetables and organ meats that would provide key nutrients as part of the diet.
 It also eliminates gluten, grains, dairy, legumes, refined sugar and eggs.